-Transplant (Organ and Tissue) Experimental and/or Investigational:
+Transplant (Organ and Tissue):

-Human organ and/or tissue transplants that are experimental and/or Investigational, including (but not limited to) donor screening, acquisition and selection, organ or tissue removal, transportation, transplants, post-operative services and drugs or medicines, and complications thereof.

-Non-human (Engrafted) organ and/or tissue transplants or implants, except heart valves.

-Expenses incurred by the person who donates the organ or tissue, unless the person who receives the donated organ/tissue is the person covered by this Plan.
+- Expenses for human organ and/or tissue transplants that are experimental and/or Investigational, including (but not limited to) donor screening, acquisition and selection, organ or tissue removal, transportation, transplants, post-operative services and drugs or medicines, and complications thereof, except those transplant services as described under Transplants in the Schedule of Benefits. - Expenses related to non-human (Engrafted) organ and/or tissue transplants or implants, except heart valves. - Expenses incurred by the person who donates the organ or tissue, unless the person who receives the donated organ/tissue is the person covered by this plan.